Do you feel like anxiety is controlling your life?

 We also live in a society that tolerates an incredible amount of violence.
 Physical, sexual, and emotional abuse happens frequently.
 People are persecuted, rejected, and ignored based on their social identities.
 These are real experiences happening to real people.
 Even if we don’t experience this directly, there is a collective impact on everyone that is real.

-The good news is that talk therapy for anxiety can help you work through this complexity.
+The good news is that sessions for anxiety can help you work through this complexity.
 You can understand how fear is operating in your own life.
 Anxiety treatment can create awareness.
 With awareness, there is the potential for a whole new set of choices about how to live.

 Anxiety does not have to ruin your life.